Exponential periods and o-minimality: Exponential periods: the general case

-By $\SmAff/\A^1$ we denote the category of smooth affine varieties $X$ together with a structure map $f \colon X \to \A^1$.
+We denote by $\SmAff/\A^1$ the category of smooth affine varieties $X$ together with a structure map $f \colon X \to \A^1$.
 Note that we do not require $f$ to be smooth.
+We often write $X$ instead of $(X,f)$.
 Let $\Z[\SmAff/\A^1]$ be the additive hull of $\SmAff/\A^1$: \begin{itemize} \item the objects are the objects of $\SmAff/\A^1$; \item the morphisms are formal $\Z$-linear combinations of morphisms in $\SmAff/\A^1$, more precisely for connected $X$ we have

 \item the disjoint union is the direct sum. \end{itemize} We denote by $C_+(\SmAff/\A^1)$ the category of bounded below homological complexes over $\Z[\SmAff/\A^1]$.